Fish Fry Recipe

 Frequently Asked Questions

-6. What can I serve with it?
+6. What can I serve with fish fry?

-It should flake easily with a fork.
+The fish should flake easily with a fork and appear opaque throughout.

 How useful was this post?